httpwg/http-extensions/draft-ietf-httpbis-replay.md

 using the 425 (Too Early) status code.

 The `Early-Data` header field carries a single bit of information and clients MUST include at most one instance.
-Multiple instances MUST be treated as equivalent to a single instance by a server.
+Multiple or invalid instances of the header field MUST be treated as equivalent to a single instance with a value of 1 by a server.

 A `Early-Data` header field MUST NOT be included in responses or request trailers.